zhaxu24/TimerCue-Privacy/privacy-policy-en.md

 ## Introduction

-WorkTimer is a privacy-focused, offline time tracking application.
+TimerCue is a privacy-focused, offline time tracking application.
 This Privacy Policy explains our approach to data handling and privacy protection.

 ## Our Privacy Commitment

-WorkTimer is designed to be completely offline and privacy-first.
+TimerCue is designed to be completely offline and privacy-first.
 We have intentionally designed the app to:
 - Store all data locally on your device only
 - Operate completely offline
 - Not collect or transmit any data